Frequently asked questions (FAQ) about Azure Files

 No, this scenario is not supported.

-The preview release does not support REST APIs to get, set, or copy NTFS ACLs for directories or files.
+Yes, we support REST APIs that get, set, or copy NTFS ACLs for directories or files when using the 2019-07-07 (or later) REST API.

-If the subscription under which the file share is deployed is associated with the same Azure AD tenant as the Azure AD Domain Services deployment to which the VM is domain-joined, then you can then access Azure Files using the same Azure AD credentials.
+If the subscription under which the file share is deployed is associated with the same Azure AD tenant as the Azure AD DS deployment to which the VM is domain-joined, you can then access Azure file shares using the same Azure AD credentials.
 The limitation is imposed not on the subscription but on the associated Azure AD tenant.

-No, Azure Files only supports Azure AD integration with an Azure AD tenant that resides in the same subscription as the file share.
+No, Azure Files only supports Azure AD DS or on-premises AD DS integration with an Azure AD tenant that resides in the same subscription as the file share.
 Only one subscription can be associated with an Azure AD tenant.
+This limitation applies to both Azure AD DS and on-premises AD DS authentication methods.
+When using on-premises AD DS for authentication, the AD DS credential must be synced to the Azure AD that the storage account is associated with.

-No, authentication from Linux VMs is not supported in the preview release.
+No, authentication from Linux VMs is not supported.

 Yes.
 For more information see Azure Storage Service Encryption.